approx-error/preferences/examples/make/make_cheat_sheet.md

 ### Shell variables

-If you need to reference a shell variable, make won't know you're doing so since it thinks $(var) means some make variable.
-To make make be able to recognize shell variables, use a double dollar sign $$(shell\_var).
+If you need to reference a shell variable, make won't know you're doing so since it thinks \$(var) means some make variable.
+To make make be able to recognize shell variables, use a double dollar sign \$\$(shell\_var).

 ### Error handling